cashiwamochi/RealEstate10K_Downloader/README.md

 # RealEstate10K_downloader
-These scripts are used to download RealEstate10K dataset manually.
+These scripts are used to download RealEstate10K dataset.

 ## How to use
-At first, you should download [RealEstate10K](https://google.github.io/realestate10k/download.html) and extract here.
+At first, you should download [RealEstate10K](https://google.github.io/realestate10k/download.html) and extract here manually.
 ```shell
 sh ./prepare.sh
 python3 generate_dataset.py [test or train]